teaguecnelson/Falcon-River/README.txt

 4. Type `composer phpcs` to run coding standards checks.

 You'll see output highlighting issues with PHP files that do not conform to Genesis Sample coding standards.

+Run `composer phpcbf` if you see “phpcbf can fix the x marked sniff violations automatically” in the output of `composer phpcs`.

 ### npm scripts